terralang/terra/release/share/terra/README.md

 ### Linux/OSX ###

-The easiest way to get a working LLVM/Clang install is to download the download the _Clang Binaries_ (which also include LLVM binaries) from the
+The easiest way to get a working LLVM/Clang install is to download the _Clang Binaries_ (which also include LLVM binaries) from the
 [LLVM download](http://llvm.org/releases/download.html) page, and unzip this package.

 Now get the Terra sources: